Columbia College | Columbia Engineering

 Important Steps for Undergraduates

-• Your name will be recognized in both the Class Day program and ceremony.
+• your name will be recognized in both the Class Day program and at the ceremony;

-• You will be considered for Latin Honors and other awards.
+• you will be considered for Latin Honors and other awards; and

 Note: This checklist only applies to undergraduate students.
-If you are a graduate student at the School of Engineering and Applied Sciences, please follow instructions from Graduate Student Affairs
+If you are a graduate student at Columbia Engineering, please follow instructions from Graduate Student Affairs.

 "Academic Checklist" with writing tools graphic

-• Meet with your advisor.
+• Meet with your adviser.
 If you haven’t already done so, meet with your CSA Advising Dean to confirm you are on track to graduate.

 • Review your Degree Audit Report.
-Confirm that you have completed all of your degree requirements, and are on track to earn 124 credits (for CC) or 128 credits (for SEAS).
-The degree audit may not track grades of P that were awarded in Spring 2024 or subsequent semesters; if you have any questions about it, please contact your CSA Advising Dean.
+Confirm that you have completed all of your degree requirements and are on track to earn 124 credits (for CC) or 128 credits (for SEAS).
+The degree audit might not track “P” grades that were awarded in Spring 2026 or subsequent semesters; if you have questions about this, please contact your CSA Advising Dean.

 • Check your GPA.
 Confirm that all of your grades and/or incomplete grades are posted from previous semesters and that you have a cumulative grade point average of 2.0 or higher.